ANGELS LANDING SPEED ATTEMPT

 Walter’s Wiggles: If you’re looking for my Achilles heel on this run it’s Walter’s Wiggles.
 The tight turns and insane elevation gain always grinded me to a snails pace at best.
 I usually used this section to recollect my thoughts and catch my breathe before needing to be laser focused on what was to come.
 The way down wasn’t much better either.
 I eventually developed a spinning move technique to help tackle the turns faster, but I still never mastered this section.

-Vertigo: I’d always slow and enter the chained section with a slightly more cautious approach to my stride as any mistakes out here and it would be certain death.
+Vertigo: I’d always slow and enter the chained section with a slightly more cautious approach to my stride as any mistakes out here and it would most likely mean a one-way trip to the valley floor.
 Although, the biggest issue I faced really wasn’t the exposure, it was other people.
 That’s why I always scheduled my speed attempts first thing in the morning or just before sunset, when there would be fewer people in this section.
-Understandably, people were apt to get nervy through here and I never wanted my actions to cause too much stress for others and I certainly didn’t want anyone to get knocked off.
+Understandably, people were apt to get nervy through here and I never wanted my actions to cause too much stress for others or, God forbid, knock anyone off.

-Holy Sh*t: the most common phrase I became accustom to hearing when I would run Angels Landing was without a doubt: “holy shit!”
-I can’t blame anyone as I’d probably say the same thing if a 6’3”, 220 lb dude was lumbering full speed in my direction as I am holding onto a chain, standing precariously close to the side of a 1,500 foot cliff.
-But more often then not I would also get a few cheers from people as they stood in awe of me bounding my way up/down before quickly disappearing out of view.
-Sometimes I’d catch someone I passed on the bus ride back to town…which was always an interesting conversation.
+Holy Sh*t: The most phrase I became most accustom to hearing was without a doubt: “holy shit!”
+I can’t blame anyone as I’d probably say the same thing if a massive dude was lumbering full speed in my direction as I am holding onto a chain, standing precariously close to the side of a 1,500 foot cliff.
+But more often then not I would also get a few cheers from people as I cruised by.
+Sometimes I’d catch someone from the trail on the bus ride back to town…which always made for an interesting conversation.

 Not A World Record: In 2005 I had no idea that websites like Fastest Known Time existed and honestly I’m glad.
 Because for a few years, I truly thought my time of 0:53:48 was a world record (not because I was so good, but because I never thought anyone else would be stupid enough to try it).
 Years later I came to find out that I was actually 10-minutes off the world record pace.
 By the time I realized it, I already had multiple kids and wasn’t interested in exposing myself to that much risk any more.
-In all honesty, I’m not so sure I could ever come close to touching that time.
-To date, I have (6) sub-60-minute round trips and the world record set in 2010 still stands at 0:43:29.
-(This photo was taken at sunset on the day I set my personal record, which I followed-up with a 12-mile hike in the Narrows.
-Damn I was an animal back then.)
+In all honesty, I’m not so sure I could ever come close to touching that time anyways.
+Currently, the world record set in 2010 still stands at 0:43:29 (which is mind blowing).